- About Us

 Connecting Oklahomans with Disabilities to Assistive Technology

 Oklahoma ABLE Tech is the statewide Assistive Technology Act Program proudly located at Oklahoma State University in Stillwater, Oklahoma.
-ABLE Tech is funded through the Rehabilitation Services Administration, U.S. Department of Education, which is made possible through the Assistive Technology Act of 1998 as amended in 2004 (ATA 2004).
+ABLE Tech is funded through the Administration for Community Living of the U.S. Department of Health and Human Services, which is made possible through the Assistive Technology Act of 1998 as amended in 2004 (ATA 2004).

 Through the short-term loan program, individuals were able to try AT devices to help them with the decision-making process.